team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 // Usage example
 const imagePath = './path/to/your/image.jpg';

 try {
-  const base64Image = encodeImage(imagePath);
+  const encodedImage = encodeImage(imagePath);
-  console.log('Base64 encoded image:');
-  console.log(base64Image);
+  console.log('Encoded image:', encodedImage.substring(0, 50) + '...'); // Print first 50 characters

-  // You can now use this base64 encoded string as needed
+  // You can now use the encodedImage string as needed, for example:
-  // For example, you might want to send it in an API request or save it to a database } catch (error) {
+  // - Send it in an API request
+  // - Save it to a database
+  // - Use it in an HTML img tag with data URI
+} catch (error) {
   console.error('Error encoding image:', error.message);
 }